 These are also the questions that are most likely to lead to intense arguments.
 Unlike the other types of questions, these are really expressions of feeling.
 For example, “what does/did she have that I don’t have?” can be a statement about how undesirable or inadequate you feel.
 That feeling can be so painful that you cannot bear to be completely aware of it.
 And if you are, perhaps at this point you do not feel safe sharing your vulnerability.
 Putting him on the spot is much safer.
 When you find yourself repeating these kinds of questions, see if you can ask yourself what you are feeling underneath.
 Then you can decide if you want to share the feelings.

 Reflective Questions: These come later, after the initial shock and devastation and some emotional sharing has occurred: “Why did you feel you had to go outside the marriage?”
 “Why couldn’t/didn’t you come to me if you were that unhappy?”
 “How did you justify it to yourself?”
 “How did your feelings towards me change?”
 When you ask these questions you notice that you actually are interested in the answers and are willing to hear things that might be hurtful.
 These questions carry the healing potential to open up important conversations between the two of you.

 One way to track your relationship’s healing process is to think about what kinds of questions you seem to be asking the most.
 Most discoverers of affairs at some point get stuck in “test” and/or “obsessive” questions which can cause conflict to escalate to an alarming degree on one hand, or emotional distancing to avoid such conflict on the other.
-Marriage counseling is one way to get help to move through the painful feelings these questions represent and eventually establish a healing dialogue.
+Marriage therapist in Walnut Creek is one way to get help to move through the painful feelings these questions represent and eventually establish a healing dialogue.